 The Republic of Korea (South Korea) has not acceded to the Convention on Cluster Munitions.

 South Korea has acknowledged the humanitarian concerns raised by cluster munitions, but has not taken any steps to join the convention.
-At the UN General Assembly (UNGA) in November 2019, South Korea reiterated that it “fully shares the concerns of the international community about the humanitarian impact of cluster munitions” and supports “efforts to address the humanitarian problems arising from their use,” but cannot join the convention “owing to the security situation on the Korean peninsula we are not a party to the Convention on Cluster Munitions.”
+At the UN General Assembly (UNGA) in November 2020, South Korea reiterated that “owing to the unique security situation on the Korean peninsula we are not a party to the Convention on Cluster Munitions.”

 A 2008 Ministry of Defense directive on cluster munitions requires South Korea to only acquire cluster munitions equipped with “safety activation devices that will not result in more than a one per cent failure rate” and to work towards “the development of an alternative weapon system that could replace cluster munitions over the long term.”